![]() |

 |

-The FISH Project (Fisheries for Improved Sustainable Harvest) builds on this foundation and lessons learned from the Coastal Resource Management Project (CRMP) and other projects and programs to achieve the next crucial benchmark in managing fisheries and coastal resources in the Philippines.
-This benchmark calls for integrated fisheries management driven by informed, disciplined and cooperative stakeholders at national and local levels of engagement.
-The FISH Project is a seven-year (2003-2010) technical assistance project funded by the United States Agency for International Development (USAID) and implemented in partnership with the Department of Agriculture-Bureau of Fisheries and Aquatic Resources (DA-BFAR), other national government agencies, local government units and non-governmental and other assisting organizations.
-Project activities focus on four target implementation
+The FISH Project (Fisheries for Improved Sustainable Harvest) built on this foundation and lessons learned from the Coastal Resource Management Project (CRMP) and other projects and programs to achieve the next crucial benchmark in managing fisheries and coastal resources in the Philippines.
+This benchmark called for integrated fisheries management driven by informed, disciplined and cooperative stakeholders at national and local levels of engagement.
+The FISH Project was a seven-year (2003-2010) technical assistance project funded by the United States Agency for International Development (USAID) and implemented in partnership with the Department of Agriculture-Bureau of Fisheries and Aquatic Resources (DA-BFAR), other national government agencies, local government units and non-governmental and other assisting organizations.
+Project activities focused on four target implementation

 areas: Calamianes Islands (Palawan), Danajon Bank (Bohol, Southern Leyte,